conductor-sdk/conductor-python/workers.md

 }
 ```

-## Worker vs Microservice / HTTP endpoints
+## Worker vs. Microservice/HTTP Endpoints

 > [!tip]
-> Workers are a lightweight alternative to exposing an HTTP endpoint and orchestrating using `HTTP` task.
->  Using workers is a recommended approach if you do not need to expose the service over HTTP or gRPC endpoints.
+> Workers are a lightweight alternative to exposing an HTTP endpoint and orchestrating using HTTP tasks.
+Using workers is a recommended approach if you do not need to expose the service over HTTP or gRPC endpoints.

 There are several advantages to this approach:

-1. **No need for an API management layer** : Given there are no exposed endpoints and workers are self load-balancing.
+1. **No need for an API management layer** : Given there are no exposed endpoints and workers are self-load-balancing.
 2. **Reduced infrastructure footprint** :  No need for an API gateway/load balancer.
-3. All the communication is initiated from worker using polling - avoiding need to open up any incoming TCP ports.
+3. All the communication is initiated by workers using polling - avoiding the need to open up any incoming TCP ports.
-4. Workers **self-regulate** when busy, they only poll as much as they can handle.
+4. Workers **self-regulate** when busy; they only poll as much as they can handle.
 Backpressure handling is done out of the box.
-5. Workers can be scale up / down easily based on the demand by increasing the no. of processes.
+5. Workers can be scaled up/down quickly based on the demand by increasing the number of processes.

-## Deploying Workers in production
+## Deploying Workers in Production

-Conductor workers can run in cloud-native environment or on-prem and can easily be deployed like any other python application.
-Workers can run a containerized environment, VMs or on bare-metal just like you would deploy your other python applications.
+Conductor workers can run in the cloud-native environment or on-prem and can easily be deployed like any other Python application.
+Workers can run a containerized environment, VMs, or bare metal like you would deploy your other Python applications.